 In an emergency, every second counts.
 The emergency services will transport the patient to the nearest hospital without delay.
-The costs of such emergency transport vary significantly between cantons.
+The costs of such emergency transportation vary significantly between cantons.
 For example, as reported on Swiss television, if someone has a heart attack in the canton of St. Gallen, the cost for the emergency services is greater than that in the canton of Aargau.
 It is usually between 900 and 2,100 francs.

 If you have accident insurance through your employer or a private insurer, this will cover all emergency transportation costs.
-However, if the emergency transport is the result of an illness, or if you have accident insurance through your health insurance scheme, the costs of emergency transport can soon mount up, as the following answers demonstrate.
+However, if the emergency transportation is required because of an illness, or if you have accident insurance through your health insurer, the costs can soon mount up, as you will see from the answers below.

 Basic health insurance policies will cover a share of the costs of emergency transportation if it is a medical necessity.
 If the patient could have travelled by private car or public transport, basic health insurance policies will not pay out for emergency transportation.

 Basic health insurance will cover 50 per cent of the costs, up to a pre-determined maximum limit.
 The maximum limit for the cost of rescuing you from a life-threatening situation is 5,000 francs per calendar year (rescue costs).
-If the situation is not life-threatening but transport by ambulance is still medically necessary, basic health insurance will pay up to a maximum of 500 francs per calendar year (transport costs).
+If the situation is not life-threatening but transportation by ambulance is still medically necessary, basic health insurance will pay up to a maximum of 500 francs per calendar year (transportation costs).